jonluca/blog/_posts/2018-09-22-illegal-streams.md

 ## Moving Forward

 Unfortunately implementing reverse AES keyservers was a bit beyond the scope of what I wanted this weekend project to be.
 I settled for the Electron app I made - the best part is that this will stream directly to a Chromecast, or behave like a native video.
 There are 0 (non-stream) ads, and I have much more direct, low level control of the stream myself.
 This has worked for pretty much every live event I've watched online, including Apple's keynotes.

+I don't think there's much else to explore here - most streams are exactly reproducible at the touch of a button, and those that aren't are so complicated that it's not worth investing the effort.
+If you find a stream that you can't seem to reverse I'd love to hear about it!
+Leave it in the comments or email me directly.